 In Denmark, the Public Procurement Portal (DOIP) is an electronic marketplace to which both private and public purchasers and their suppliers have access and whose functionality, interface, security and transaction costs are regulated by the public sector.
 Launched on 3 January 2002, it was among the first public procurement portals in Europe.
-DOIP, which results from a close collaboration between the public and private sectors, is a web-based system based on Oracle exchange software.
-The current version supports eAuctions, eCatalogues and integration with backoffice systems.
-The portal is operated by

-"gatetrade.net", which is established and owned by Maersk Data, Danske Bank, Post Denmark and telecoms company TDC.
-The Agency for Governmental Management coordinates state interests in the portal.
+DOIP, which results from a close collaboration between the public and private sectors, is a webbased system based on Oracle exchange software.
+The current version supports eAuctions, eCatalogues and integration with back-office systems.
+The portal is operated by "gatetrade.net", which is established and owned by Maersk Data, Danske Bank, Post Denmark and telecoms company TDC.
+The Agency for Governmental Management co-ordinates state interests in the portal.

 Use of DOIP is recommended for all public bodies, but it is not mandatory.
-Some regional and local authorities make use of private marketplaces, and the state-owned company National Procurement Ltd. (SKI) has also set up simpler eTendering (NetIndkøb solutions systems and Netkatalog).
-UBL has been compulsory for Public sending invoices to the Administration since January 2004.
+Some regional and local authorities make use of private marketplaces, and the state-owned company National Procurement Ltd. (SKI) has also set up simpler eTendering solutions systems (NetIndkøb and Netkatalog).
+UBL has been compulsory for sending invoices to the Public Administration since January 2004.

 Hansel Ltd is the Finnish Government's central procurement unit.
-It is a state owned company that functions under the Ministry of Finance and consists of over 50 experts within different sectors.
-The company objective is to create savings for making the Government by the procurement processes of the public administration more efficient.
+It is a state owned company that functions under the Ministry of Finance and consists of over 50 experts within company objective is to create different sectors.
+The savings for the Government by making the procurement processes of the public administration more efficient.
 The company also promotes the procurement of high quality products and equal treatment of suppliers when offering tenders.
+Hansel is offering tenders.
 Hansel is responsible for procurement decisions, contract administration and contract management.
 Approximately five thousand contracting authorities issue calls for tenders through the eProcurement system, settling more than two hundred tenders per year and creating an annual total purchasing value of €168 million.

-France, all central In government ministries - with the exception of the Ministry of Defence, which has its own platform (e-achat platform) - can meet the requirement by using the government wide eProcurement Platform.
-The platform allows public sector bodies to publish calls for tenders online and receive electronic bids.
-It is commercialised by UGAP, an inter-ministerial service dedicated to enhancing the efficiency of public procurement.
-The web-based platform helps public entities accept bids submitted electronically by 1 January 2005 for all contracts worth over EUR 230.000, a mandatory target set by a decree of 30 April 2002.
+In France, all central government ministries - with the exception of the Ministry of Defence, which has its own platform (e-achat platform) can meet the requirement by using the government wide eProcurement Platform.
+The platform allows public sector bodies to publish calls for tenders online and receive commercialised by UGAP, an inter-ministerial service electronic bids.
+It is dedicated to enhancing the efficiency of public procurement.
+The web-based platform helps public entities accept bids submitted electronically by 1 January 2005 for all contracts worth over EUR 230.000, a mandatory target set by a mandatory target set by a decree of 30 April 2002.
 The use of the platform by local authorities is optional, as they are free to develop their own eProcurement solutions or to adopt commercial solutions if they wish to do so.
 At regional and local level, several eProcurement platforms already exist and others are being developed.

 The German Federal eProcurement Platform is called E-Vergabe.
-The Federal Procurement Agency, based in Bonn, manages purchasing for 26 different federal authorities, foundations and research institutions that fall under the responsibility of the Federal Ministry of the Interior.

-In December 2001, the Irish public sector procurement portal E-Tenders was launched.
+The Federal Procurement Agency, based in Bonn, manages purchasing for 26 different federal authorities, foundations and research institutions that fall under the responsibility of the Federal Ministry of the Interior In December 2001, the Irish public sector procurement portal E-Tenders was launched.
 ETenders is the Irish central government procurement portal.
 It provides information and tools for electronic public procurement and advertises notices for EU and sub-EU threshold contracts for the Irish public sector including central government, local authorities, Health Boards and hospitals, universities and schools.
-Information is updated on a daily basis and is provided free of charge to all registered users.
+Information is updated on a daily basis and is registered users.